strapi/strapi/README.md

 npx create-strapi-app my-project --quickstart
 ```

 This command generates a brand new project with the default features (authentication, permissions, content management, content type builder & file upload).
+The **Quickstart** command installs Strapi using a **SQLite** database which is used for prototyping in development.

 Enjoy 🎉